candrasc/BasketBall-WinPrediction/README.md

 ## Summary:
-The purpose of this project is to predict the outcome of an NBA game using a vanilla neural network vs a logistic regression classifier, based on a rolling expontential average of the home and away team's statistics.
+The purpose of this project is to predict the outcome of NBA games using a vanilla neural network vs a logistic regression classifier.
+Both classifiers will use the same train and test data which I have transformed into an exponentially weighted average of home and away team stats.

 I achieved the best results with the neural network, returning an accuracy of 67.8% and an AUC of 0.717 vs logistic regression which returned an accuracy of 66.6% and an AUC of 0.694